 5 Reasons Not to Buy a Pear Shaped Diamond

-On the hunt for a pear shaped diamond engagement ring?
+On the hunt for pear engagement rings?
 Get everything you need to know about shopping this unique diamond shape.

 By Stephanie Dore

 It’s no secret we have a thing for diamonds around here.
 But the pear shaped diamond?
 It’s always been a bit of a bummer.
 For one thing, finding a well-cut pear-shaped diamond is like chancing upon a needle in a haystack.
 They’re short and stubby, too stretched out with flat sides, their supposed-to-be-smooth curves are lumpy and bumpy, or they’re rocking the world’s cheesiest bow tie.